Complete Guide to Rose Valley Cappadocia

 Cave Houses

-If you’re staying in Goreme or Ushisar, no doubt you have seen a cave hotel or two.
+If you’re staying in Goreme or Ushisar, no doubt you have seen a Cappadocian cave hotel or two.
 Unlike the cave hotels in the town center, the cave houses in the valley are uninhabited.
 Some of them are crumbling and inaccessible, but others are free for you to roam around and explore.

-All along the Rose valley trail, you’ll find little nooks and crannies in the rock formations that you think might have been a cave house or a church at one point.
+All along the Rose Valley trail, you’ll find little nooks and crannies in the rock formations that you think might have been a cave house or a church at one point.

 Cave Churches